 You seem to have several different types of programme how can I tell which one to apply for?

 CPC+ is for existing Senior Cultural Leaders in Norfolk and Suffolk.
 This programme was designed in response to the Covid-19 situation and the impact on the cultural sector.
-This participants for this programme have been selected.
-You can read more about CPC+ here.
+This programme is now closed for applications and the participants have been selected.
+You can read more here.

 CPC Developing Leaders is for cultural leaders and senior managers with 5+ years’ experience.
-Applications for this programme will open on the 24th August 2020.
+Applications for this programme are now open.
 You can read more about CPC Developing Leaders here.

 CPC Emerging leaders is for cultural leaders and managers with up to 5 years’ experience.
 Applications for this programme will open in April 2021.
 You can read more about CPC Emerging leaders here.

-No, due to our funding structure each programme will only run once only.
+Due to our funding structure each programme will run once only.

 No, we have kept all application submitted in March 2020.
 We will contact you to see if you want to amend or update your application but you may prefer to go with your original application.